GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Abstract

 \section{Abstract}

-GRB~250704B/EP250704a, identified as a short gamma-ray burst (sGRB), exhibited prolonged X-ray emission following the prompt phase and, in optical and infrared (IR) bands, an unusual one-day plateau succeeded by a rapid decline.
-This sGRB was observed by multiple satellites and ground-based observatories across the electromagnetic spectrum.
-This study presents temporal and spectral analyses from radio to gamma-ray frequencies, spanning several observation periods beginning after the trigger and continuing for nearly 2 days.
-The results of the temporal and spectral analyses of the prompt episode, the extended X-ray component, and the afterglow phase are consistent with a millisecond magnetar undergoing accretion.
-The long-lasting X-ray emission is attributed to the internal energy dissipation of the magnetar spin-down power, governed by the magnetization parameter; the extended optical/IR plateau to synchrotron afterglow emission with energy injection; and the steep decay to changes in microphysical parameters during the post-jet break phase.
-The X-ray observations are consistent with the superposition of spin-down luminosity and synchrotron afterglow scenario.
-These findings suggest that the compact-object remnant is most likely a long-lived magnetar.
+GRB~250704B/EP250704a, identified as a short gamma-ray burst (sGRB), exhibited prolonged X-ray emission following the prompt phase.
+The event also showed an unusual optical and infrared (IR) plateau lasting nearly one day, followed by a rapid achromatic decline.
+This event was extensively monitored by multiple space- and ground-based observatories across the electromagnetic spectrum.
+We present temporal and spectral analyses of the prompt, extended X-ray, and afterglow emission spanning radio to gamma-ray energies during the first two days after the burst.
+The observed multi-wavelength properties are consistent with a long-lived accreting millisecond magnetar remnant.
+In this framework, the extended X-ray emission is interpreted as internal dissipation within a relativistic magnetized outflow powered by the magnetar spin-down luminosity, whereas the optical/IR and radio emission are explained as synchrotron forward-shock radiation with continuous energy injection.
+The steep late-time decay is explained through temporal evolution of the microphysical parameters during the post-jet-break phase.
+The X-ray observations can be interpreted as a superposition of internal dissipation and synchrotron forward-shock emission.
+These results favour the presence of a long-lived magnetar remnant powering the multi-wavelength evolution of GRB~250704B/EP250704a.